My Photography & Travel Guide to Athens, Greece

 Where to Stay

-Luxury Options:
+Luxury Options

 Hotel Grande Bretagne Syntagma Square, Athens City Center

-The Hotel Grande Bretagne has anchored Syntagma Square since 1874, and from the moment you walk through the door into its gilded salons and marble staircases, you understand exactly why.
-This is the kind of hotel that has seen heads of state, royalty, and artists come and go for 150 years, and it carries that history in every detail: the antique portraits lining the corridors, the deeply knowledgeable concierge staff, the check-in experience that bends toward ceremony rather than efficiency.
+There are newer hotels in Athens.
+There are more fashionable ones.
+There is no more iconic one.
+The Grande Bretagne has anchored Syntagma Square since 1874, and from the moment you walk through the door into its gilded salons and marble staircases, you understand exactly why.
+This is the kind of hotel that has hosted heads of state, royalty, and artists for 150 years, and it carries that history in every detail.

-For photographers, the location is exceptional.
-Plaka, Monastiraki, Areopagus Hill, and the Acropolis are all within a 15-minute walk.
-The hotel is also connected to the metro, which makes early morning shoots and late night returns easy.
+The rooftop GB Roof Garden restaurant delivers one of the finest views of the Acropolis in the city.
+Book a table at dusk and watch the Parthenon turn gold.
+For photographers, the location is exceptional: Plaka, Monastiraki, Areopagus Hill, and the Acropolis are all within a 15-minute walk.
+The hotel also connects directly to the metro, which makes early morning shoots and late-night returns easy.

 The Dolli at Acropolis Mitropoleos Street, Plaka